-Applying knowledge and understanding
+Applying knowledge and understanding Graduates of the degree programme have:

 - 5. the ability to make a research plan of limited size and to carry out the research under supervision; - 6. the ability to find and study relevant literature; - 7. the ability to apply bibliographic skills.